Application Area Overview

-Note: The automation engineer can change the behavior of these objects in the application using the RegisterUserFunc utility statement in UFT.
+Note: The automation engineer can change the behavior of these objects in the application using the RegisterUserFunc utility statement in UFT One.
 For details, see the Unified Functional Testing Object Model Reference.

 - User-defined operations (keyword GUIs), contained in function libraries.

 - Special operations to recover from errors and unexpected events, contained in recovery scenarios.